CodingFreeze/Harmonize/README.md

 ```

 The production-ready files will be in the `dist` directory, which you can deploy to any static host.

+## Deployment

+This project is configured for easy deployment to Vercel:

+1. Push your code to GitHub
+2. Connect your GitHub repository to Vercel
+3. Vercel will automatically detect the build settings

 ## ⚠️ Browser Notes